Interview with Guadalupe Plata (2023) - Breaking Latest News

 Carlos: The truth is that it is the first time that we want this texture on our records, it has given meaning to the songs, “Calima” now would be unthinkable without the winds, and I say “Calima” because it is my favorite song, but it is applicable to the others, where the son of John Mayall has done his work.

-“Stabat Mater” is simply tremendous as a composition, but if you see it in context, it can move you in a very profound way… apart from being a brotherhood anthem, it also has the virtue of sounding like a twilight western, perfect! “
+“Stabat Mater” is simply tremendous as a composition, but if you already see it in context, it can move you in a very profound way…”

 Your voice, Perico, seems possessed in the terrifying “Tía Tragantía”, a morphine blues that has its roots in a popular Ubetense story, right?
 Just like that twilight closing, “Stabat mater”, a revisited hymn (with extra Guadeloupean darkness) from the brotherhood of La Soledad de Úbeda… Tell us, please, how they came about and the roots of these two songs